icon-project/icon-sdk-python/quickstart/README.md

 print(signed_transaction.signed_transaction_dict)
 ```

-After calling `send_transaction ` from `IconService`, you can send transaction and check the transaction’s hash value.
-ICX transfer is now sent.
+After calling the method of `send_transaction ` of `IconService`, you can send transaction and check the transaction’s hash value.
+Finally, ICX transfer is sent.

 ```python
 # Sends the transaction